theopensystemslab/planx-new/doc/architecture/decisions/0005-data-retention-policy.md

 Currently, we would simply remove / delete and user data (e.g. email, breadcrumbs, passport) whilst retaining the remainder of the metadata associated with a record (such as `id`, `created_at`).
 This would allow to still have enough information to reconstruct high level user journeys if required to do so for auditing purposes.
 We would no longer have the fine-grained ability to understand the application question by question.

 In future, a more fine grained approach could be implemented to only sanitise personally identifiable data using tags.

-## Questions
- - Is 6 months too long?
- - Is there value in retaining reconciliation events indefinately?
- - Files and reconciliation events will be deleted 6 months from their creation, as opposed to 6 months from the submission of their associated applications.
-This would be an MVP implementation and we could use foreign keys to ensure everything is removed 6 months from application submission.
-Is this fine for now?

 ## Consequences